 Astrology In Ancient Rome: Poetry, Prophecy & Power.

-My italics.
-Fancy being an Emperor in the days when is lent you unrivaled power but you can’t just say “hey, I’m Libra.”
+My emphasis.
+Fancy being an Emperor in the days when it afforded you unrivaled power but you can’t just say “hey, I’m Libra.”
 Pretending to be Capricorn was a good career move.